sikatikenmogne/WeConnect-IUI-mobile/README.md

 We welcome contributions from the community.
 To contribute:

 1. Fork this repository
-2. Create your feature branch: `git checkout -b feature/yourFeature`
+2. Create your feature branch: `git checkout -b feature/your-feature`
+   1. example: `git checkout -b feature/add-login`
 3. Commit your changes following the [Conventional Commits](https://www.conventionalcommits.org/) specification: `git commit -m 'feat: add some feature'`
-4. Push to the branch: `git push origin feature/yourFeature`
+4. Push to the branch: `git push origin feature/your-feature`
 5. Open a pull request

 Please make sure your commits follow the Conventional Commits specification so your changes can be easily tracked.